mrjohnson22/matrix-imposter-bot/README.md

 A `help` command is available as well, which explains other commands.
 The most important is `blacklist`, which accepts one or more patterns of Matrix user IDs to *not* repeat messages for.

 ## Example use case
-This bot can be used to give relay-bot capabilities to the [mautrix-facebook](https://github.com/tulir/mautrix-facebook) bridge.
+This bot can be used to give relay-bot capabilities to the [mautrix-facebook](https://github.com/mautrix/facebook) bridge, with a few tweaks to that bridge.
 This means that Matrix users not logged into the mautrix-facebook bridge can participate in portal rooms bridged to Facebook chats.

+* Use [this fork](https://github.com/mrjohnson22/mautrix-facebook/tree/outbound-only-rebased) of mautrix-facebook (or clone the original bridge and use the fork as a remote), which allows the usage of "outbound-only" accounts that can send (but not receive) messages from a Facebook account that another Matrix user is already logged in as.
 * In your mautrix-facebook config, set `allow_invites` to `true`, which allows you to invite arbitrary Matrix users to portal rooms managed by the bridge.
 * Create an alt of your Matrix account.
-* [Follow these steps](https://github.com/tulir/mautrix-facebook/wiki/Authentication) to log into Facebook with both your main Matrix account and your alt account.
+* [Follow these steps](https://docs.mau.fi/bridges/python/facebook/authentication.html) to log into Facebook with both your main Matrix account and your alt account.
 * With both accounts, join any portal rooms of Facebook chats you want to have relay support in.
 * With your alt account:
   * Start a direct chat with `@_imposter_bot:your_domain`, and give it your alt account's access token.